 Not only have I taken extra courses and training to understand exactly what is happening in our brain when we are experiencing anxiety, but I've spent years learning the most effective way to teach this information to others through my work.
 I'm now a fully Certified Clinical Anxiety Treatment Professional (CCATP) and know that you don't have to feel overrun by your anxiety anymore.

 While the mechanisms of anxiety are similar for all of us, the experiences and circumstances that lead to your symptoms are unique.
-I will treat you like the individual that you are and help you feel in control again.
+I will treat you like the individual that you are, utilize the approach and tools that work best for you, and help you feel in control again.